andriabakti/coffeeShop-BE/README.md

 ## API Documentation

-You can see & access all the endpoint by importing the collection below to your Postman:</br>
+You can see & access all the endpoint by click the button below to import the collection into your Postman:</br>
 </br>
 [![Run in Postmant](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/bf76bfe66bec5925ebeb)